ble1gh/MachineLearning6350/Ensemble Learning/README.md

 In this folder, the scripts are named for what they are.
-You should be able to just open and run them.
+You should be able to just open and run them, otherwise change the location of the test and training data to be correct on the machine running the code.